tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.25
+ * bug fix: Axis.updateColumns() was dropping the Default column (not re-indexing it), causing cells associated to the default column to be orphaned.
 * 3.4.24
  * When an n-cube is loaded, orphaned cells are now logged when found, but no longer throw an exception.
 A cell can become orphaned if the Reference `Axis` it points to were to be modified.
 Next version will not allow reference axis to non-RELEASE version and this becomes a mute point.
  * Enhancement: `ncube.breakAxisReference()`.
 This API breaks the reference and effectively copies columns of the referenced axis to the referring axis.